tv-watchlist/tv-watchlist/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To test pwa use `npm run dev`.
+To test pwa use `yarn run dev`.
 Navigate to `http://localhost:4200/`.

-For Production use `npm run build:prod`
+For Production use `yarn run build:prod`

 ## Analyze budget
 1) ng build --stats-json